Nitrogen cycle

 Nitrogen removal is one of the essential steps in wastewater treatment.
 In fact, there are regulatory standards for nitrogen concentrations at the plant outlet in many countries.
 Therefore, to meet these concentrations, nitrification and denitrification must be optimally controlled.

-Nitrogen in water can be found in mineral (ammonia, nitrate) or organic form.
+In water, nitrogen can be found in mineral (ammonia, nitrate) or organic form.
 Its organic or ammoniacal presence results in a consumption of oxygen in the natural environment and alters the living conditions.

 In sanitation, the nitrogen cycle follows the different stages of biogeochemical evolution of the component.
 It leads to the formation of nitrogen gas (nitrogen N2) starting with organic nitrogen, and passing by: ammonia, nitrite, nitrate.